-In this section, we report some experiments in estimating the shape from the images shown in Figure 1.
+We have tested our algorithm on the real images shown in Figure 1.
 The images are obtained by changing the position of the image plane along the optical axis, and keeping the lens position fixed with respect to the scene.
 Moving the image plane necessarily involves scaling the images, which we avoid by employing telecentric optics (see [11]).
 The two images are taken with focal depths of approximately 0.9m and 1.1m respectively.
-The focal length is 30mm and the lens aperture is F/8.
+The focal length is 30mmand the lens aperture is F/8.
 The scene has been chosen so as to test the performance of the proposed algorithm when the usual equifocal assumption does not hold.
 It can be noticed that the scene presents significant depth variations and several occluding boundaries.
 In particular, at the occluding boundaries of the statues and in the folds of the skirts, the planar approximation fails.
-Furthermore, the blurring radii are up to 4-5 pixels, so that the window size would have to be at least of 10 pixels, which is beyond the usual patch size and does not allow for fine depth retrieval.
+Furthermore, the blurring radii are up to 4 - 5 pixels, so that the window size would have to be at least of 10 pixels, which is beyond the usual patch size and does not allow for fine depth retrieval.
 Figure 2 shows three steps of the radiance iteration during the alternating minimization procedure.
 In Figure 3 we show the corresponding shape evolution from the level set iteration.
 (An MPEG movie of the evolution has been uploaded for reviewers' benefit).
-Then, in Figure 4 we show the final estimation of the shape coded in gray level (256 values) and three views of the final shape which has been texture-mapped with the final radiance.
+Then, in Figure 4 we show the final estimation of the shape coded in gray level (256 values) and three views of the final shape which has been texturemapped with the final radiance.